CactuseSecurity/firewall-orchestrator/documentation/auth/ldap-howto.md

     add: uniquemember
     uniquemember: uid=fritz,ou=tenant1,ou=operator,ou=user,dc=fworch,dc=internal

-Here fritz is not required to exist somewhere n the ldap tree.
-Idea: Hashing a memberuid from users dn
+Here fritz is not required to exist somewhere in the ldap tree.

 ### communicate with multiple ldap servers
 Not tested yet!